-The FHWA and FTA have updated the analysis for the RIA that was prepared for the NPRM for the Final Rule and have reflected those changes in this analysis.
+The FHWA and FTA have updated the analysis for the RIA that was prepared for the NPRM for the final rule and have reflected those changes in this analysis.
 In the RIA for NPRM FHWA and FTA assumed that there would be 420 total MPOs, composed of 210 MPOs serving TMAs and 210 MPOs serving non-TMA urbanized areas.
 This analysis was based on the fact that at the time the RIA was prepared for the NPRM, there were 384 existing MPOs and there were 36 new urbanized areas resulting from the 2010 census.
 Since that time, not all of the new urbanized areas resulting from the 2010 census have formed MPOs, some of the new urbanized areas were instead absorbed by existing MPOs.
 As a result, the actual numbers of new MPOs is less than what was anticipated at the time the RIA was prepared for the NPRM.
 Currently there are 409 MPOs, with 201 MPOs serving TMA areas and 208 MPOs serving non-TMA areas.
 These updated numbers are used throughout this analysis.
 Additionally, the average wage for a planner has increased from $31.62 per hour in 2012 to $32.59 in 2014, an increase of 3.0%, according to the Federal Bureau of Labor Statistics.
 As a result, the FHWA and FTA have updated the costs throughout this document from 2012 to 2014 dollars using this 3.0% adjustment for inflation.
 This adjusted cost increase to 2014 is based on the increase in the hourly wage for a planner from 2012 to 2014.
-The FHWA and FTA note that costs in this analysis are based on labor costs so FHWA and FTA applied a 3.0% increase to the costs in the RIA for the NPRM for use in this analysis of costs for the Final Rule.
+The FHWA and FTA note that costs in this analysis are based on labor costs so FHWA and FTA applied a 3.0% increase to the costs in the RIA for the NPRM for use in this analysis of costs for the final rule.

 Performance-Based Planning and Programming

 As a fundamental element of a performance management framework, States, MPOs, and providers of public transportation will need to establish targets in key national performance areas to document expectations for future performance.
-This Final Rule provides in sections 450.206 and 450.306 that States, MPOs, and providers of public transportation coordinate the development of their targets.
+This final rule provides in sections 450.206 and 450.306 that States, MPOs, and providers of public transportation coordinate the development of their targets.
 The MAP-21 requires that MPOs reflect those targets in their metropolitan transportation plans and encourages States to do the same in their long-range statewide transportation plan.
-Accordingly, this Final Rule provides that MPOs will reflect those targets in the metropolitan transportation plans and that States should reflect the targets in their long-range statewide transportation plans.
+Accordingly, this final rule provides that MPOs will reflect those targets in the metropolitan transportation plans and that States should reflect the targets in their long-range statewide transportation plans.
 Both States and MPOs will describe, to the maximum extent practicable, the anticipated effect toward achieving the targets in their respective transportation improvement programs.

 In addition to these changes to the planning provisions, MAP-21 contains new performance-related provisions that require States, MPOs, and public transportation providers to develop other performance-based plans and processes.
-The Final Rule provides in sections 450.206 and 450.306 that MPOs and States integrate the goals, objectives, performance measures, and targets of other performance-based plans and processes into their planning processes.
+The final rule provides in sections 450.206 and 450.306 that MPOs and States integrate the goals, objectives, performance measures, and targets of other performance-based plans and processes into their planning processes.